 “Success is a relative term, and I don’t ever want to think I’ve figured it out,” Kenton said.
 “Instead of getting bigger any more, I’m working to do better with the land I have.”

-20 years ago, Kenton started out with 400 acres 20 years ago; with the help of his wife and now his children, today he raises wheat, canola and milo (sorghum) on his 3,400 acre farm.
+20 years ago, Kenton started out with 400 acres.
+Today, with the help of his wife and now his children, he raises wheat, canola and milo (sorghum) on his 3,400 acre farm.
 He also has a herd of 35 cow/calf pairs, up from the seven head he started with, though down from the several hundred he had a few years ago before the widespread drought forced him to reduce his herd.

 Kenton has also learned through his position on the Board of Directors of Western Oklahoma Farm Credit, where he’s been a customer-owner for 19 years.
 First appointed in 2009 and elected multiple times since, he’s helped govern the financial institution while also learning ways to improve his farming operation.
-“The other directors are sharp and understand agriculture and credit,” he says.
+“The other directors are sharp and understand agriculture and credit,” he said.
 “It’s been very beneficial to learn how things operate in a successful business and to take new ideas home to my own operation.”

 While Kenton hesitates to define success, he has no trouble explaining why he loves to farm.
-“There’s something about planting a seed and watching it develop, or seeing a baby calf being born,” he says.
+“There’s something about planting a seed and watching it develop, or seeing a baby calf being born,” he said.
 “Ag just gets in your blood.
 It’s hard to describe, but there’s not another job like it.”